-Figure 6 emphasizes the ways in which social networks, domination and intergenerationality reinforce each other in ethnic group formation.
+Figure 5 emphasizes the ways in which social networks, domination and intergenerationality reinforce each other in ethnic group formation.
 Intermarriage between ethnic groups is both an indicator and cause of reduced of social distance between them.
 People tend to marry people with whom they have contact on a relatively equal basis.
-Groups that at time 1 are distinct groups will blend and mix over time if they intermarry and produce children of mixed origins.2 If groups are endogamous (marrying within the group), they tend to persist over time and, conversely, endogamy is a precondition for maintaining sharp group boundaries over time.
-Social scientists have long recognized the importance of marriage patterns as markers of class closure (e.g. Van Leeuwen, Maas and Miles 2005).
-To the extent that economic classes or educational groups or members of a particular religion or linguistic group practice endogamy, they are more like ethnic groups in that they will tend to persist over generations.
+Groups that at time 1 are distinct groups will blend and mix over time if they intermarry and produce children of mixed origins.
+If groups are endogamous (marrying within the group), they tend to persist over time and, conversely, endogamy is a precondition for maintaining sharp group boundaries over time.

 Social networks obviously impact marriage patterns and, thus, intergenerationality.
 Structures of domination that create social distance and segregation reinforce network cleavage and intergenerational persistence of group difference.
 Groups that are intergenerational and relatively segregated tend to develop separate cultural practices and identities that reinforce group differences and tend to maintain social distance and reduce intermarriage that reinforce group boundaries.
 Structures of domination can affect network ties.
 Day-to-day restrictions on life, rules of segregation and exclusion, differential access to resources, enforced ignorance and rituals of symbolic or cultural dominance can all contribute to physical or social separation between people in different groups.
 Populations experiencing enforced segregation do tend to develop distinct subcultures and to have few ties to the larger society.
 Rituals of domination that prohibit inferiors from speaking to or contradicting superiors can create social boundaries that block communication and create different worlds of experience.
 Alternately, assimilationist cultural dominance can destroy a group's separate identity if it is accompanied by integrationist policies that lead to genuine social mixing.